 WeTransfer in the Netherlands offers a large file transfer service which includes up to 20 GB transfer with its Pro service, as well as 100 GB of cloud storage.

-Cubby is a file sync, file sharing, and cloud storage offering from LogMeIn, Inc. It was discontinued in 2016.
+Cubby was a file sync, file sharing, and cloud storage offering from LogMeIn, Inc. It was discontinued in 2016.